FlowRunner-AI/docs/automations/content/flow-management/renameflow.md

 - **Keep it Concise:** While being descriptive, aim to keep flow names concise for ease of reading and quick recognition.

-Renaming flows is a simple yet essential part of managing your automated workflows in Backendless Automations.
+Renaming flows is a simple yet essential part of managing your automated workflows in FlowRunner™.
 By following the steps and best practices outlined in this chapter, you can ensure that your flows remain well-organized, easily identifiable, and reflective of their current functionality or version.